What is chest fluoroscopy?

 What happens after a chest fluoroscopy?

-You do not need any special care after chest fluoroscopy.
+You don't need any special care after chest fluoroscopy.
 Your healthcare provider

 may give you other instructions, depending on your situation.